 Posted By Michael R Sampson: July 10th 2005

-When the Paradise Garage closed, I had gone over to "The Saint" to apply for a position, the manager asked me what would it take to give the Saint the same sort of vibe that the Garage had, (as if that were possible), "What would it take to make us like the Garage" I told him he would have to fire his staff and hire all of us because that was the only way he would even come close to the energy and charisma of the Garage.
+When the Paradise Garage closed, I had gone over to "The Saint" to apply for a lighting position.
+The manager asked me what would it take to give the Saint the same sort of vibe that the Garage had, (as if that were possible), I believe his exact words were,"What would it take to make us like the Garage".
+I told him he would have to fire his staff and hire all of us because that was the only way he would even come close to the energy and charisma of the Garage.
 The Garage was not about any one of us it was about all of us.
 It was the feeling you got as you climbed the steps of the subway on Houston.
 It was the way you felt when you saw Noel smiling at the front door and greeted you as you entered.
 It was the way you felt as you climbed the ramp and Eduardo smiled at you as he took your ticket.
 It was the way you could trust steve and Juan to keep an eye on your things in the coatroom without you having to worrying.
 It was the at home feeling you got when you entered that door because Hector Matta made sure that the club was spotlessly cleaned and the floors were buffed and polished.
 It was the way Kenny kept food and drink out for you.
 It was the way the security guys kept us all safe, and we didn't even know they were around.
 It was the way Patrick kept the designs fresh and interesting for us every week.
 And it was Larry and David who made us Party and forget our troubles, if only for that evening.
 That is what the Garage was about."

 "I never got that Job at the Saint..
 I wonder why!"